Skip to main content ↓

-Email marketing can be captivating, persuasive, powerful, and a phenomenal tool for lead generation—if you know what you’re doing.
+Email marketing can be captivating, persuasive, powerful, and a phenomenal tool for lead generation—that’s if you actually know how to write a persuasive email.

 Unfortunately, it’s so easy to just slap words together and hit “send” without really thinking about what you’re saying.
 This approach may yield the occasional win.
 But for the most part, it leads to subpar results, a disconnect with subscribers, and disappointment.